bbauska/LFS173x/README.md

 documentation and source code, you might see the old meaning used in places.

-## What Configuration Information Is Needed {#what-configuration-information-is-needed .unnumbered}
+## What Configuration Information Is Needed

 An Aries agent needs to know a lot of configuration information as it starts up.
 For example, it needs to know: